-The Google Chrome is the most popular web browser used by the Internet users.
-It is available for most the popular operating system (like: Windows, Linux) and Android devices.
+Google Chrome is the most popular web browser used by Internet users.
+It is available for the most popular operating systems (like Windows, Linux) and Android devices.

 You can also install chromium browser on your Ubuntu system.
 The development team uses chromium source code to build the Chrome browser.